joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/05/business/russia-debt-dollars.html?searchResultPosition=7

 **We have the tools to slow warming**\
 `We actually have a better shot than we did a few years ago, according to a new United Nations report.
-But big obstacles must be overcome.`\
+But powerful interests stand in the way.`\
 https://nytimes.com/2022/04/05/climate/we-have-the-tools-to-slow-warming.html?searchResultPosition=8

 **Caviar and canned tuna: Top Fed official points out income-based inflation gaps.**\